knot.stack

 print(f"{d['name']}: {len(d['spaces'])} spaces")

-# Get definition details
+# Get template details

 defn = stack.get_def("lamp")

-print(f"Definition: {defn['name']}")
+print(f"Template: {defn['name']}")

 for comp in defn['spaces']: